Joel Ozborn

 Joel Ozborn is an Australian comedian.
+He's the former road manager for The Amazing Johnathan.

 Biography

 When Ozborn was in high school he won a public-speaking competition; he also won the 1998 "Street performer Of The Year", presented by the Sydney Opera House live on 2Day FM.

 Ozborn is also known to have travelled and performed with Akmal Saleh and American comedian Arj Barker in a sellout season of Sydney shows.
 In 2006, he took part in the Adelaide Fringe Festival, Sydney Cracker Comedy Festival, and the Melbourne International Comedy Festival.
 Ozborn also performed at the 2007 Adelaide Fringe Festival, the Melbourne International Comedy Festival, and continued the rest of the year on another national theatre tour.
 In 2008, Ozborn was back at the Adelaide Fringe Festival, the Sydney Cracker Festival, and a sold-out season of shows at the Melbourne International Comedy Festival.

 Ozborn is known for his professional and personal relationship with the world renowned comedian/magician The Amazing Johnathan.